What NASA Released

 The Life Search Angle

-The exciting part is not that the map proves life is common.
-It does not.
-The useful part is that TESS keeps expanding the shortlist of planets worth studying in more detail.
-NASA says some of the planets TESS has helped find sit in habitable zones, where surface liquid water could be possible under the right conditions.
+The exciting part is the growing shortlist.
+TESS keeps adding planets worth studying in more detail, including worlds NASA places in habitable zones where surface liquid water could be possible under the right conditions.

-That phrase needs care.
-Habitable zone does not mean inhabited.
+Habitable zone is a technical filter.
 It means the planet receives an amount of starlight that could allow liquid water if the atmosphere, surface pressure, chemistry, and planetary history cooperate.
-That is still a valuable filter for the search for life, but it is not evidence of biology by itself.
+That still gives researchers a valuable place to focus.

 What The Dots Mean